MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start.md

 If you're using a Linux machine, you can work with the Azure CLI, Visual Studio Code, or your own preferred integrated development environment.

 > [!Note]
-> If you're using a Linux machine with the Azure Stack Development Kit, your remote machine will need to be in the same network as the Azure Stack Development Kit.
-You will not be able to connect using a Virtual Private Network connection.
+> If you're using a Linux machine with the ASDK, your remote machine needs to be in the same network as the ASDK.
+You won't be able to connect using a Virtual Private Network connection.

 ### Set up your tools